FEMA HMGP DR-4082 and Launch of the Strengthen Alabama Homes Program

 - The home must be in good repair.

-- Must reach IBHS Bronze or Silver standard when mitigated.
+- Must reach IBHS Roof or Silver standard when mitigated.

 You are encouraged to take advantage of the Strengthen Alabama Homes grant to mitigate your home.
 Receiving this grant is simple.
 All you have to do to get started is visit our new website at www.strengthenalabamahomes.com starting September 1, 2016, and apply.